 Going in underneath the bell tower, and you enter into a wide bright open space with wooden altar at the far end.

 The church was described by Sir John Betjeman as “very municipal, very splendid” which seems fair enough.
-It’s not a heavily ornate in the style of Victorian Gothic, but the gilt gives it a pleasing glamour.
+It’s not heavily ornate in the style of Victorian Gothic, but the gilt gives it a pleasing glamour.

 The giant organ is behind you is actually modern, having been installed in 2001 to replace a rather inferior model installed just 40 years earlier during the post-war restoration.

 The church is open from 8am to 6pm, Monday to Friday.
-Nearby is the Guildhall Art Gallery and also the often overlooked Clock Museum.